metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 {% /dialect %}
 {% /dialect-switcher %}

-The authority field is the wallet/publicKey that will be the authority over the candymachine.
+The authority field is the wallet/publicKey that will be the authority over the Core Candy Machine.

 ### Collection

-The collection the Candy Machine will create Assets into.
+The collection the Core Candy Machine will create Assets into.

 {% dialect-switcher title="authority" %}
 {% dialect title="JavaScript" id="js" %}